jlorys/SQL-Server-sqls/README.md

 SELECT DAY(GETDATE()) -- Returns the day number of the month, based on current system datetime.
 SELECT DAY('01/31/2012') -- Returns 31
-SELECT Month(GETDATE()) -- Returns the Month number of the year, based on the current system date and time SELECT Month('01/31/2012') -- Returns 1
+SELECT MONTH(GETDATE()) -- Returns the Month number of the year, based on the current system date and time SELECT MONTH('01/31/2012') -- Returns 1
-SELECT Year(GETDATE()) -- Returns the year number, based on the current system date SELECT Year('01/31/2012') -- Returns 2012
+SELECT YEAR(GETDATE()) -- Returns the year number, based on the current system date SELECT YEAR('01/31/2012') -- Returns 2012

 SELECT DATENAME(DAY, '2019-12-10 12:43:46.837') -- Returns 10
 SELECT DATENAME(WEEKDAY, '2019-12-10 12:43:46.837') -- Returns Tuesday